dradoaica/Detecting.Objects.In.Images.With.ONNX.In.ML.NET/README.md

 ## Overview

+The application `ObjectDetection` can be used to identify objects in the sample images based on the **Tiny Yolo2 ONNX*- model.

+Again, note that this sample only uses/consumes a pre-trained ONNX model with ML.NET API.
+Therefore, it does **not** train any ML.NET model.
+Currently, ML.NET supports only for scoring/detecting with existing ONNX trained models.

 | ML.NET version | API type    | Status     | App Type    | Data type   | Scenario         | ML Task       | Algorithms            |
 |----------------|-------------|------------|-------------|-------------|------------------|---------------|-----------------------|
 | v5.0.0         | Dynamic API | Up-to-date | Console app | image files | Object Detection | Deep Learning | Tiny Yolo2 ONNX model |